 Figure 6.X.2-1: Federated learning analytics as assistance to AI/ML application server

-1. The AF prepares for running FL training by collecting information such as FL aggregated model size, potential FL members, model aggregation latency target in each iteration, expected number of iterations and time interval between iterations, local model size, time window when FL training needs to be performed.
+1. The AF prepares for running FL training by collecting information such as FL aggregated model size, potential FL members, model aggregation latency target in each iteration, expected number of iterations and time interval between iterations, local model size, time window(s) when FL training needs to be performed.
 It determines an initial list for candidate FL members.

+NOTE: This step happens at AI/ML application layer and is out of 3GPP scope.

-2. Based on the information collected in step 1, the AF requests 5GS assistance and request for analytics, and provides the following input information to 5GS about FL model training:
+2. Based on the information collected in step 1, the AF requests 5GS assistance and request for analytics with Analytics ID set to FL analytics, and provides the following input information to 5GS about FL model training:

-- Candidate FL members: a list of candidate FL members Ids, i.e. GPSI, as derived in step 1.
+- Candidate FL members: a list of candidate FL members Ids, i.e. one or more SUPI(s) or Internal Group Identifier(s), as derived in step 1.

 - Local model size: to determine uplink traffic requirements for the UEs participating to FL operation and which kind of latency could be provided for this model size.